What are Direct Taxes?

 2. Promotes certainty

 The good thing about direct taxes is that they are determined and made final before they are even paid.
-In the case of income tax, the annual tax is the same for every year, for as long as the salary does not change.
+In the case of income tax, the annual tax is the same every year as long as the salary does not change.

 3. Promotes elasticity